 The ex-factory price of OMPs has been observed to be correlated with the size of the patient population for which they are indicated.
 To reflect this, in our analysis the average price of an OMP was determined as a function of prevalence, according to an equation derived from the literature.
-Specifically, the equation was obtained by fitting a logarithmic function to the price-prevalence curve reported by Medic et al. for German prices19.
-German prices were adjusted to a European average using data presented by Medic et al. (30% decrease), and further adjusted to reflect confidential discounts and rebates (20% decrease)20.
+Specifically, the equation was obtained by fitting a logarithmic function to the price-prevalence curve reported by Medic et al. for German prices.
+German prices were adjusted to a European average and were further adjusted to reflect confidential discounts and rebates (30% decrease).

 Prices in Europe are value-based: they reflect the benefits brought to patients and health systems.
-In addition, prices have been shown empirically to be correlated with prevalence, which reflects theoretical arguments for adjusting the value-based price according to prevalence21.
+In addition, prices have been shown empirically to be correlated with prevalence, which reflects theoretical arguments for adjusting the value-based price according to prevalence.
 As value-based factors are hard to explicitly link to price and prevalence is the cornerstone of the OMP legislation, rarity was taken as a proxy determinant of OMPs' prices for the purpose of this analysis.
 This represents a simplification of the complexity of price negotiations.